-In fact, the rule might be too simplistic and doesn’t apply to every runner or every shoe brand out there.
+The rule might be too simplistic and doesn’t apply to every runner or every shoe brand.

-Heavy runners who often run on a hard surface may need a new pair at the lower end of the recommendation hand, while light runners who stick to
+Heavy runners who often run on a hard surface may need a new pair at the lower end of the recommendation range, while light runners who stick to

-By the same token, if you solely run on the treadmill, you might not need to retire your kicks as soon as you’d if you regularly tackle technical trails.
+By the same token, if you often stick to a treadmill, you might not need to retire your kicks as soon as you’d if you regularly tackle technical trails.